Venezuela

 At the beginning of the 20th century, oil was discovered in Venezuela, which has the largest known reserves in the world today.
 Thanks to rising oil prices in the early 2000s, the government led by Hugo Chávez had the funds needed to implement its populist social welfare policies.
 These policies initially stimulated the Venezuelan economy, temporarily reducing economic inequality and poverty.

 When Hugo Chávez died in 2013, Nicolás Maduro was elected with a narrow majority in a widely contested election.
 Falling oil prices and speculation brought about the collapse of the country's economy.
 This destabilisation triggered a crisis with hyperinflation, economic depression and shortages of basic goods.
-This in turn led to a drastic increase in unemployment, poverty, disease, malnutrition and crime.
-This situation was worsened by the sanctions imposed by the US government.
+This in turn led to a drastic increase in unemployment, poverty, disease, malnutrition and crime, a situation worsened by the sanctions imposed by the US government.

 The socio-economic crisis in Venezuela has been deteriorating since 2019, resulting in one of the largest population displacements in the history of South America.
 An estimated 7.7 million Venezuelans have left the country since 2014.

-The improvement in certain macroeconomic indicators between 2022 and 2023 has not led to an improvement in the population's living conditions.
+Lastly, the improvement in certain macroeconomic indicators between 2022 and 2023 did not lead to an improvement in the population's living conditions.
 Venezuelans remain very vulnerable and many still fall below the poverty line.
-In 2023, around 13 million Venezuelans needed emergency aid, both inside and outside the country.
+The situation remains precarious and, according to forecasts, by the end of 2024 there will be around 6.82 million Venezuelan refugees and migrants in Latin America and the Caribbean, 4.71 million of whom will need humanitarian aid.

 Programmed opened in: 2019